TannerPerrien/meethue.co/_products/philips-hue-white-and-color-65w-gu10-starter-kit.md

   - All shades of white, from warm to cold color temperatures
   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –38°
+title: Philips Hue White and Color 6.5W GU10 Starter Kit
+excerpt: Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
 ---